 Andean Condors are carnivores.
 Specifically they feed on carrion which is the remains of dead animals.

-It is not unusual for a condor to search an area of about 200km a day to find their food.
-They eat on carrion from large and small mammals in their territory.
+It is not unusual for a condor to search an area of about 200km (124 miles) a day to find their food.
+They eat carrion from large and small mammals in their territory.

-They have also been known to raid the nests of other birds.
-They take the eggs of these birds and eat them.
+They have also been known to raid the nests of other birds and eat their eggs.

 Due to their long life span and lack of predators the Andean condor has a slow breeding cycle.
 They mate for life.
 Sexual maturity is achieved at 5 to 6 years of age.